zapabob/ROCm/README.md

 #### Supported GPUs
 Because the ROCm Platform has a focus on particular computational domains, we offer official support for a selection of AMD GPUs that are designed to offer good performance and price in these domains.

+**Note:** The integrated GPUs of Ryzen are not officially supported targets for ROCm.

 ROCm officially supports AMD GPUs that use following chips:

   * GFX8 GPUs